 Focus on a small set of meaningful metrics rather than trying to measure everything.
 Four categories typically provide the clearest picture:

 Performance baselines.
-Measure page load times, API response times, and database query performance for the most common operations.
+Measure page load times (P95 and P99), API response times, and database query performance for the most common operations.
 Tools like New Relic, Datadog, or even Apache Bench runs give you concrete numbers.
 These measurements help you avoid accidentally degrading performance during the rescue.

 Operational metrics.
 How long does deployment take?
 How often do deployments fail?
 What’s the mean time to recovery when something breaks?
 These numbers reveal how much technical debt has accumulated in development and deployment processes.